CIS-566-Fall-2023/hw04-stylization/README.md

 Using Unity's controls, create a SUPER BASIC scene with a few elements to show off your unique rendering stylization.
 Be sure to apply the materials you've created.
 Please don't go crazy with the geometry -- then you'll have github problems if your files are too large.
 [See here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
 Art direct your scene a little :)

 ## 6. Interactivity
 As a finishing touch, let's show off the face that our scene is rendered in real-time!
-Please add an elment of interactivity to your scene.
+Please add an element of interactivity to your scene.
 Change some major visual aspect of your scene on a keypress (see video for help with this).
 The triggered change could be
 * Party mode (things speed up, different colorization)
 * Memory mode (different post-processing effects to color you scene differently)
 * Fanart mode (different surface shaders, as if done by a different artist)